pgagala/mutation-testing/README.md

-    //file where info about incremental analysis is written historyOutputLocation = file('pitestReport/pitHistory.txt') }
+    //file where info about incremental analysis is written historyOutputLocation = file('pitestReport/pitHistory.txt')

+    //how much time mutation test can consume in comparision to normal test run (if exceedes - then test will be timed out)
+    //e.g if set to 2 means that mutation test can run twice as long as normal test run timeoutFactor = 1.5

+    //Constant amount of additional time to allow a test to run for (after the application of the timeoutFactor) before considering it to be stuck in an infinite loop timeoutConstInMillis = 5000
+}
 ```
 There are more options to configure, but those shown above are most important in my opinion.

 2) Run `./gradlew pitest` (or `gradle pitest` without wrapper)

-3) In `./build/reports/pitest` there will be a `index.html` with mutation testing report
+3) In `./pitestReport` there will be a `index.html` with mutation testing report

 4) In report that is clearly described which mutation wasn't killed